honojs/website/index.md

 ---
-title: Hono - Ultrafast web framework for the Edge
+title: Hono - Ultrafast web framework for the Edges
 titleTemplate: ':title'
 head:
   - [
       'meta',
       {
         property: 'og:description',
-        content: 'Hono is a small, simple, and ultrafast web framework for the Edge.
+        content: 'Hono is a small, simple, and ultrafast web framework for the Edges.
 It works on Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Vercel, Lagon, Node.js, and others.
 Fast, but not only fast.', },
     ]
 ---

 # Hono

-Hono - _**\[炎\] means flame🔥 in Japanese**_ - is a small, simple, and ultrafast web framework for the Edge.
+Hono - _**\[炎\] means flame🔥 in Japanese**_ - is a small, simple, and ultrafast web framework for the Edges.
 It works on Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Vercel, Lagon, Node.js, and others.
 Fast, but not only fast.